watson-developer-cloud/assistant-web-chat-service-desk-starter/src/genesys/agentApp/README.md

-# Genesys PureCloud Watson Assistant Agent App
+# Genesys PureCloud IBM watsonx Assistant Agent App

-This is a functioning Agent App integration between Watson Assistant and Genesys PureCloud.
+This is a functioning Agent App integration between watsonx Assistant and Genesys PureCloud.

 **Important:**  This is a reference implementation that provides an example of a fully functional integration.
 Make any necessary changes and perform robust testing before deploying this integration in production.

 ## Overview

-This integration provides agents in Genesys PureCloud with a transcript of the conversation between the end user and Watson Assistant.
+This integration provides agents in Genesys PureCloud with a transcript of the conversation between the end user and watsonx Assistant.
 To learn more about transferring between end users and agents in Genesys PureCloud, please see:
 - [Genesys Service Desk for WebChat](../webChat/)
 - [Genesys Service Desk for Phone](https://cloud.ibm.com/docs/assistant?topic=assistant-deploy-phone-genesys)